 Urban and peri-urban trees and forests are one such solution.

 For this reason, the United Nations Economic Commission for Europe (UNECE) launched the “Trees in Cities Challenge” in 2019.
-This initiative invites mayors and local governments worldwide to make a tree-planting pledge to be implemented within a year and set objectives for making their cities greener, resilient and more sustainable.
+This initiative invites mayors and local governments worldwide to make a tree-planting pledge and set objectives for making their cities greener, resilient and more sustainable.

 Mayors and local authorities making a “Trees in Cities” pledge are invited to become part of a global community of change-makers and offer their residents the benefits of the many ecosystem services that trees and forests in and around cities provide.